Aceinna/python-openimu/README.md

 ```bash
 $ exit
 ```

+### Receiver Mode
+You can specify the startup argument `-m receiver` to switch to Receiver Mode.
+Receiver mode could receive external signal, and do some data interactive.
+We integrated singal from Ntrip Server and Odometer now.
+You can read more source code for reference in `src/aceinna/bootstrap/receiver.py`.

 ## Protocol
 Aceinna Device could be connected with your PC via UART or LAN.
 The supported protocol is depended on the device type.